WilliamAckerman/william-ackerman-portfolio/README.md

 The navbar provides an easy way for the user to navigate my website.
 On larger screen sizes, the navbar displays links to pages; the user can click a link to visit that link's respective page.
 On smaller screen sizes, a hamburger menu icon is shown in the navbar instead; clicking on it reveals a side menu that contains any links that were present in the navbar.

+The navbar also has a display mode toggle, indicated by a sun icon and a moon icon.
+When the sun icon is clicked, the display mode switches to light mode (enabled by default).
+Meanwhile, clicking the moon icon will switch the display mode to dark mode.

 ### Footer

 The footer provides links to my email address, phone numbers, Github profile, and LinkedIn profile.
 A link to my website's Privacy Policy is also included.